Best EMF Meters to Measure Home & Wireless Radiation

 Consumer Protection Group Reviews Budget Meters

 In 2016, a performance analysis of several consumer-oriented RF meters with stated ranges up to 8 gh was sponsored by Wissenchaftsladen Bonn (WILA), Germany's consumer protection agency.
 (Curiously, the U.S. based Consumer Reports has yet to review these devices over a decade after coming onto the market.)
 The meters included the Tenmars TM 196 (Taiwan), TES 593 (Taiwan), Cornet ED78s, Acoustimeter AM 10 (U.K.) WILA concluded that in almost every case, the manufacturers had exaggerated their products' capabilities and some of the specs as well.
 None of the products were recommended for purchase.
-The report ended with the following advice for shoppers:
+The report ended with the following advice for shoppers:- "It is good to maintain a healthy skepticism toward offers that promise an amazing performance at extremely favorable prices.
+And it is always good to remember that professional testing equipment never combines RF and ELF measurement probes in one single meter or fits an RF antenna into the meter casing.
+Prices also increase significantly the larger the frequency range or the more sensitive the RF probe is.

 In general, it is not possible to display accurate measurements through LED indicator lights.
 Antennas/probes that are integrated into the meter casing are also a great source of errors.
 Prefer meters with a digital display and an external measurement antenna.
 A highly directional logarithmic-periodic antenna (which looks like a Christmas tree or fish skeleton) is very useful in determining the direction from where the RF radiation originates.""